EhWhoAmI/Monster-Quest/README.md

 You are supposed to fight these monsters that are fighting innocent villagers.
 We are planning to have quite a big map and stuff.
 Well, you get to explore caves, mountains and stuff.

 ### How to help
-Please help, as it is only me, a middle schooler who is doing it.
-Please see in the TODO section in projects.
+Please help, it takes quite a bunch of time to make it...
+If you want, you can just test it, and I'll be happy.
+Please see in the TODO section in projects if you want to code the thing.

 ### Website
 The website is here, at [https://ehwhoami.github.io/Monster-Quest/] (https://ehwhoami.github.io/Monster-Quest/) Its quite basic, but I will update it oftenly.

 ### Splash Screen Image
 ![Splash screen Image](https://raw.githubusercontent.com/EhWhoAmI/Monster-Quest/master/src/Zyun/Lam/Game/MonsterQuest/resources/Monster%20Quest%20Splash%20Screen%206.png)

+### Notes
+  - We use the xom.nu library for XML parsing.
+The website can be found [here](http://xom.nu)
+  - This game is still in development